Testinfd/itsnew/README.md

-# ItsNew - Gaming News & Updates Platform
+# ItsNew - Sports and Esports News & Updates Platform

 ItsNew is a modern web application for gaming news, tournaments, guides, and updates, built with React, TypeScript and Tailwind CSS.